Taylor Swift Booed At Her Weekend Gig As Martha Vineyard Bridesmaid

 The wedding took place Saturday at the Old Whaling Church in Edgartown on Martha’s Vineyard.
 Since her fans have heard very little from Swift these days, who has gone quiet on social media, they were happy to have a chance to get a glimpse of her at this wedding.

-It was a rainy damp day on the Vineyard Saturday, but that didn’t detour her fans from standing out in the rain for hours just to get a glimpse of their idol, but that didn’t happen.
+It was a rainy damp day on the Vineyard Saturday, but that didn’t stop her fans from standing out in the rain for hours just to get a glimpse of their idol, but that didn’t happen.
 Instead, the fans booed at the black sheets that were held up by her handlers as soon as Swift stepped out of the church.
 You can see Taylor’s exit from the church in the video at the bottom of this article.

 Taylor Swift Stills at Friend’s Wedding in Martha’s Vineyard https://t.co/K6G5ux8aa1 pic.twitter.com/XPFewgE3K6